tochman/the_blue_print/chapters/07-4-context-patterns.md

 Context excels at resolving the "prop drilling" problem where props must traverse multiple component levels to reach deeply nested children.
 However, Context requires judicious application.
 Not every shared state warrants Context usage.
 Consider Context when you have genuinely application-wide concerns or when prop drilling becomes architecturally unwieldy.
 :::

-## Traditional Dependency Injection with Context
+## Traditional dependency injection with Context

 Consider how a music practice application might inject various services throughout the component tree: